Almería is an amazing place to visit, with plenty of thing to do. And yet, so many people I speak to about visiting Spain have never heard of it!

 2. Almería is home to La Alcazaba

-3. The Tabernas Desert just north of Almería
+3. The Tabernas Desert is just north of Almería

 4. Almería is a prime film destination

-Also, 50 years ago this year John Lennon was in Almería, filming How I Won the War, and wrote and recorded the first demos of one of his most famous songs, Strawberry Fields Forever.
+Added to that, in 1966, John Lennon was in Almería, filming How I Won the War.
+During his stay, he wrote and recorded the first demos of one of his most famous songs, Strawberry Fields Forever.

-Through the 1980s Almería continued to be a hot film destine, and was the scene for the filming of The Neverending Story, Never Say Never Again, Indiana Jones and the Last Crusade, plus tons of other films.
+Through the 1980s Almería continued to be a hot film destination and was the scene for the filming of The Neverending Story, Never Say Never Again, Indiana Jones and the Last Crusade, just to name a few films.

-More recently, Almería became just one of many Game of Thrones filming spots, with the Alcazaba, the Tabernas and Cabo de Gata all playing a part in bringing George R R Martin’s novels to life.
+More recently, Almería became just one of many Game of Thrones filming spots in Spain (Girona is another), with the Alcazaba, the Tabernas and Cabo de Gata all playing a part in bringing George R R Martin’s novels to life.

 5. The beautiful beaches of Almería

 You don’t need to go far to find the beach in Almería, with Zapillo Beach being part of the city itself.

 The Paseo de Maritimo stretches parallel to the beach and provides a prime spot to enjoy a drink or meal directly across from the ocean.